British Newspapers Online

 • Saturday: Weekend

-An associated freesheet, the South Tyne Star, ceased publication in late February 2011.
+A sister freesheet, the South Tyne Star, ceased publication in late February 2011.

 • Address:

-• Shields Gazette
+• The Shields Gazette

 Northeast Press